A Hybrid Quantum-Classical Hamiltonian Learning Algorithm: Main results

-Since the efficiency of Algorithm~\ref{alg:lpfe} mainly relies on the cost of the evaluation procedure, we discuss it here.
-Suppose we have access to Hamiltonian $H(\bm\nu)$'s eigenvalues $\bm\lambda$, then the objective function $C(\mathbf{p})$ can be effectively evaluated on NISQ computers.
+Now we discuss the cost of applying Algorithm~\ref{alg:lpfe}.
+As the efficiency of Algorithm~\ref{alg:lpfe} mainly relies on the cost of the evaluation procedure, we only discuss it here.
+Suppose we have access to Hamiltonian $H(\bm\nu)$'s eigenvalues $\bm\lambda$, then the objective function $C(\mathbf{p})$ can be effectively evaluated.
 Recall that $C(\mathbf{p})$ contains two parts $\sum_{j=1}^{N} p_{j}\cdot \lambda_{j}$ and $\beta^{-1} \sum_{j=1}^{N}p_{j}\log p_{j}$.
-On the one hand, value $\beta\sum_{j=1}^N p_{j}\log p_j$ can be computed immediately since $\mathbf{p}$ is stored on classical devices.
-On the other hand, value $\sum_{j=1}^{N} p_{j}\cdot \lambda_{j}$ can be regarded as an expectation of probability $\mathbf{p}$.
-That is, value $\lambda_j$ is sampled with probability $p_j$.
-Usually, the expectation can be approximated by the sampling mean based on Chebyshev's inequality and Chernoff bounds.
-By Chebyshev's inequality, the expectation can be estimated up to precision $\epsilon$ with high probability (e.g., larger than $2/3$) by taking $T=O(m\|\bm\nu\|_2^2/\epsilon^2)$ samples, since the variance is bounded by the squared spectral norm of $H(\bm\nu)$, which is less than $\sqrt{m}\|\bm\nu\|_2$ (cf. Lemma~\ref{le_spectral}).
-Chernoff bounds allow improving success probability to $1-\eta$ at an additional cost of a multiplicative factor of $D=O(\log(1/\eta))$.
-Now we present the number of required samples for evaluation in Proposition~\ref{theorem_logpartitionfunction_pre}.
+On the one hand, the latter value can be computed immediately since $\mathbf{p}$ is stored on classical devices.
+On the other hand, value $\sum_{j=1}^{N} p_{j}\cdot \lambda_{j}$ can be regarded as an expectation of the probability $\mathbf{p}$, where value $\lambda_j$ is sampled with probability $p_j$.
+Notably, the total cost for estimating $C(\mathbf{p})$ is dominated by the number of samples.
+Then we analyze the number of required samples for loss evaluation in Proposition~\ref{theorem_logpartitionfunction_pre}.